 Why do I pay the same adult price for a child?

 To simplify ticket pricing, one ticket price applies to everyone boarding.
-Staying competetive with charter prices nationwide, we charge less for an adult ticket than most charter companies do.
-It becomes more affordable for a family of 4 with one lower ticket price verses paying seperate adult and seperate children's prices.
+Staying competitive with charter prices nationwide, we charge less for an adult ticket than most charter companies do.
+It becomes more affordable for a family of 4 with one lower ticket price verses paying separate adult and separate children's prices.
 Everyone receives the discount!

 Do I have to bring a life jacket?

 No. Adults are not required to wear life jackets.
 There are adult life jackets available on board along with children’s jackets.
 Texas law states that children under 13 are required to wear life jackets on boats 26 feet or less.
 If you want your child to wear a life jacket they are welcome to bring their own or they can wear one of ours.

 Is there dinner or lunch served on board?

 We don’t provide any food or drinks.
 You are encouraged to bring your own with the exception of red wine or red drinks (staining qualities).
 Adult beverages in either bottles or cans are permitted.
 We provide a big community cooler with ice so we ask you leave your cooler at home so we have room.